oracle-livelabs/cloud-database-services/exadata-database-service-on-cc-masterclass/review-ocw-env/review-ocw-env.md

-# Review and Connect to Oracle CloudWorld Lab Environment
+# Review and Connect to Oracle CloudWorld Lab Resources

 ## Introduction